Xielewei/Water-Quality/README.md

 pip install torch numpy scipy matplotlib omegaconf einops
 ```

-### 2. Prepare Data
+### 2. Data (already included)

-Place the following files in a folder named `datasets/` at the repository root:
+The repository ships with a `datasets/` folder containing:

 - `water_dataset.mat`
 - `adjacency_matrix.npy`

-The internal variable names and dimensions should follow the conventions described in the paper and in `main.py` / `run_with_baseline.py`.
+If you replace them with your own data, make sure the internal variable names and dimensions follow the conventions described in the paper and in `main.py` / `run_with_baseline.py`.

 ### 3. Train the Proposed Model (Single Run)